canyon289/canyon289.github.io/dev/content/RotateandReusability.md

   <rect x="20" y="20" height="20" width="40"></rect>
 </svg>
 ```
-They can be repsented in either of the formats above, the only difference
+They can be represented in either of the formats above, the only difference
 being the closing block for the svg element.The resulting SVG looks like this.
 Seemingly unspectacular but actually pretty cool for only 4 lines of code.
 <svg>